yunruse/Noether/CONTRIBUTING.md

 Thank you for reading this!
-Pull requests are absolutely welcome and appreciated.
+Pull requests are absolutely welcome and appreciated, especially to add new units.

-Even if you're not a developer, information on how you use calculators like Noether is very interesting.
-Feel free to contact me `noether AT yunru.se`!

 # Development environment